Sunday May 26, 2013

 Obesity affects millions of individuals who often struggle with the effects of being severely overweight and finding effective and lasting weight loss options.
 More extreme than being overweight, obesity is a medical condition that occurs when excess body fat has accumulated to the extent that it may negatively impact the health of the individual.
 Obesity can be caused by a variety of factors and often leads to the development of many other serious health problems and a reduced life expectancy.

 Obesity is usually determined by calculating a person's body mass index (BMI), a measurement based upon height and weight.
 It measures the amount of weight in relation to the height of the individual.
-Although the BMI does not account for an individual's fat to muscle ration, it is still considered an adequate indicator of obesity.
-Typically, a person is considered obese when they weigh 20% or more than the maximum ideal weight for their height and build.

 BMI Classifications